 Also, it is important to keep in mind that raw cacao powder is only better than natural cocoa powder because it has not been subjected to high temperatures, so it is probably no more beneficial to use raw cacao than natural cocoa in recipes that require heating, including hot beverages.
 This is not to say natural cocoa is not beneficial – it certainly is, and you should use this in your baking instead of Dutch-processed cocoa powder or chocolate itself, or in hot chocolates instead of drinking chocolate mixes which contain lots of added sugar and fat.
 It’s just that if you are paying the extra (which can be a fair bit extra) for raw cacao powder, you probably want to use it in raw recipes in order to retain its goodness.

-Keep in mind also that the addition of dairy products inhibits absorption of the antioxidants from raw cacao and cocoa powders, so use non-dairy milks such as rice milk, soy milk or almond milk in your hot chocolates or better yet, just use water.
+Keep in mind also that the addition of dairy products can inhibit absorption of the antioxidants from raw cacao and cocoa powders, so use non-dairy milks such as rice milk, soy milk or almond milk in your hot chocolates or better yet, just use water.

 Some other articles with good information: